Hotel Vancouver History

 Canada's present Hotel Vancouver took 11 years to build because construction was halted for five years during the Great Depression.
 It was started by the Canadian National Railway but was finally completed under a joint operating agreement with the Canadian Pacific Railway.
 Hotel Vancouver in British Columbia was opened in May of 1939,in time for the Royal visit of King George VI and Queen Elizabeth at a final cost of $12 million.

 The hotel has been a landmark in the city ever since and has hosted many significant events.
 Shortly after opening the Canadian Broadcasting Corporation started broadcasting from the hotel's 17th floor, its home until 1975.
-The beloved Dal Richards' Orchestra performed from the legendary Panorama Ballroom, know today as The ROOF Restaurant & Bar, which has recently reopened on the 15th floor as a ‘Pop-up restaurant’ to celebrate the 75th anniversary.
+The beloved Dal Richards' Orchestra performed from the legendary Panorama Ballroom, know today as The Roof.